haskell/core-libraries-committee/PROPOSALS.md

         How many packages, approximately, will need to be updated?
         What is your plan for smoothing over that process, and how long do you estimate it will take?

-The issue creator is responsible for seeing through the implementation of their proposal.
+The issue creator is responsible for seeing their proposal through.
-The Core Libraries Committee is not your personal army of code monkeys to orchestrate to work on the project you want us to: you do the leg work yourself, and we'll pave the road as you walk.
+The Core Libraries Committee's focus is around management, not implementation: you should do the work for your own proposals (or others' if you like them!) to show us that you think it's worth doing.

 ## The "when"